Saffietty/gmod-addons/ttt_killer_notify/README.md

-# Killer Notify for TTT Gamemode
+# Killer Notify for Trouble in Terrorist Town